Real Estate Agent Costs in Australia: What You Pay, What You Get, and What Really Matters

 While understandable, this approach ignores a critical factor: outcome.

-In practice, a skilled agent can often recover their entire commission — and more — through price improvement, buyer competition, and negotiation strategy.
+In practice, a skilled agent can often recover their entire commission — and more — through price improvement and buyer competition.

 The Hidden Risk Sellers Often Overlook